Excellent Realistic (Contemporary) Fiction Books for Kids

 Tumble by Celia C. Pérez

 Pulsating with longing and confusion about family relationships, this heartfelt story is about heritage, identity, and…Mexican wrestling.
 When Adela’s stepdad wants to adopt her, Adela secretly uncovers who her biological dad is — and finds out he’s from a famous luchador family.
-She contacts him with high hopes of connecting but those hopes are slowly are dashed when her bio dad, Manny, consistently drops her off with his family and leaves.
-Adela loves getting to know her extended family, especially her twin cousins, — but wishes Manny would want to spend time with her.
-Adela must figure out what it means to have Manny in her life, or not.
+She contacts him with high hopes of connecting but he consistently drops her off with his family and leaves.
+Adela must figure out what it means to have Manny in her life or not.

 Honestly Elliott by Gillian McDunn

-Elliott’s shuttling between his dad and mom’s houses.
-He’s often overwhelmed with emotions, particularly anger and sadness since his parent’s divorce and his stepmom’s pregnancy, not to mention that his ADHD makes it hard to focus.
-Also, his dad’s constant criticisms aren’t helping either.
-(I really disliked the dad for most of this story.)
-Worst of all, his dad won’t let Elliot do his favorite thing– cook.
-For a buy-local school project, Elliot pairs up with a girl who has Celiac disease.
-Not only do they become good friends but Elliott’s rigid black-and-white thinking softens as he opens to different perspectives, including his new friend’s.
-I love how the author normalizes therapy, ADHD, and Celiac disease and gives the characters great arcs.
-(The dad comes around and Elliott grows into new ways of seeing the world.)
+Elliott’s shuttling between his dad’s and mom’s houses.
+He’s often overwhelmed with emotions, particularly anger and sadness, plus his ADHD makes it hard to focus.
+Not to mention, his dad’s constant criticisms aren’t helping either.
+For a buy-local school project, Elliot pairs up with a girl with Celiac disease.
+But Elliott’s rigid black-and-white thinking softens as he opens to different perspectives, including his new friend’s.

 No Fixed Address by Susin Nielsen